siamtbhuiyan/devChallenges/Responsive Web Developer/404 Not Found/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.
+- You can also toggle between dark mode and light mode

 ## Contact